Create a group of customers that share the same features. Later, you can use this segmentation as a target for your

 To make the visualization and calculation more consistent, you can use the Multi-match option that allows you to create a segment that can be used in such cases.
 The multi-match option, if enabled, changes the way sub-segments are calculated, and customers shown in the first sub-segment are shown also in next segments if they match the conditions.
 If you divide the segment of people who made a transaction in the past 30 days, and divide it into subsegments: today, last 7 days, 14 days, 30 days, enabled multi-match will show 100 people in the last subsegment - and disabled only the ones that didn’t make the transaction in past 14 days.

 Multi-match segments cannot be used for targeting and communication.

-To include a customer in more than one sub-segmentation, if the customer met conditions, switch the Multi-match toggle on.Tip: If you want your new segmentation to be visible in the client card of the customers who belong to this segment, switch the Show in client card option on.
+To include a customer in more than one sub-segmentation, if the customer met conditions, switch the Multi-match toggle on.Tip: If you want your new segmentation to be visible in the profile card of the customers who belong to this segment, switch the Show in Profiles option on.

 To complete the process, click the Save button.
 When you save the segmentation, you can find it on the list of segmentations under the given name.